-The European Union's new EU customs fee ecommerce policy takes effect July 1, 2026.
-The €3 customs fee on low-value parcels will directly impact retailers shipping into the EU, requiring updates to checkout systems, landed cost models, and operational processes before the deadline.
+The European Union's new €3 customs duty on low-value B2C ecommerce parcels takes effect July 1, 2026.
+The duty applies to parcels imported from non-EU countries valued under €150, requiring retailers to update checkout systems, landed cost models, and operational processes before the deadline.

 I wrote about the broader regulatory shift for Global Trade Magazine.
 The article focuses on what ecommerce retailers need to do now.